Mediacorp Suria: Channel 12 and Prime 12, expansion of Malay programming

 On 27 July 1995, the Singapore Broadcasting Authority granted TV12 authority to broadcast its new service on UHF channel 27.
 The new channel would be known as Premiere 12, and would inherit the cultural programmes that had been seen on Channel 12 up until this point.
 Concurrently, Channel 12 would rebrand as Prime 12.
 Sandra Buenaventura, CEO of TV12, said that the two channels were "like a tin of assorted biscuits", reflecting the individual nature of the specialist programming of the new services.
 The launch of Prime 12 on 1 September 1995 meant that Malay programming was increased to 20.5 hours a week instead of 15 hours, while Tamil programming received 16 hours a week instead of 10 hours when they were on Channel 8.
 Malay news was moved to 8 p.m. while the newly relocated Tamil newscast now aired at a "higher-profile" 7:30 p.m. and expanded to 30 minutes instead of the former 15.
 The channel would also air the European art-house films slot Cinematheque on Wednesday nights and self-improvement and lifestyle programmes for four hours on weekdays.

 By 1996, Prime 12 began to air Malay programmes commissioned by production houses, including profiles of Malay personalities, a morning chat show, variety shows and two drama series.
 Over six companies made bids for Malay programmes in 1996, rising to fourteen in 1997.

 A talk show, Suria 12, produced by Communications 2000, debuted in July 1996.

 A survey conducted by ACNielsen in 1996 revealed that 90% of the Malay population watched Malay programmes on Prime 12 in one month, with 40% tuned in to the channel between 8 and 10 p.m.
 In 1997, Prime 12 aired Japanese dramas, with three titles airing every week, all in Japanese.
 However, the ratings for such airings were at an average of 2%, as they were targeted at the Japanese community; nevertheless, these dramas attracted local viewers as well, calling them "a refreshing change" to the Western dramas.
 It also bought Made in Thailand and Made in the Philippines from MTV Asia, owing to the growing interest in Philippine and Thai music among Singaporean youth.
 The programmes were presented in their original languages, in line with the channel's philosophy.

-The awards show, Pesta Perdana/Pradana Vizha, originally catering to Malay and Tamil programmes, was held on 25 December 1997 before splitting into separate awards in 1998.
+The awards show, Pesta Perdana, originally catering to both Malay and Tamil programmes, was held on 25 December 1997 before splitting into separate awards, Pesta Perdana and Pradana Vizha for Malay and Tamil programmes respectively, in 1998.
 In October 1998, the Japanese dramas and Japan Hour moved to Premiere 12.
 With the change, Prime 12 was limited to Malay and Tamil programming.